 - 1 – 2 tbsp peanut or sesame oil

 - 2 cups chopped veggies (red/ yellow/ green peppers, cut into cubes; diced carrots; green beans, trimmed and halved)

 To prepare the sauce:

 - Whisk together the rice vinegar, soy sauce, mirin and Sriracha (or sambal oelek).
-Add sugar and whisk vigorously until it has completely dissolved.
+Add cornflour, water and sugar and whisk vigorously until it has completely dissolved.

 - Heat a tbsp of oil in a large skillet.
 Sauté the chopped onions until they turn translucent.
 Add the garlic, ginger, peppercorns and chopped chillies and sauté until fragrant.

 - Add the vinegar-based mixture and stir, cooking until the sauce slightly thickens.
 Taste and adjust depending on preference (you can add more sugar if you’d like it sweeter; a dash more Sriracha/ sambal oelek if you’d prefer it with spicier.
 Remove from heat.

 To prepare the tofu: